kleddy17/express-pokedex/readme.md

 #### Part 5: Styling

 When finished with the above, style the application more to your liking with CSS.

+KRISTI'S COMMENTS
+// I made my div smaller so that the don't take up the entire page.
+I also added a background image. //

 ## API Limits